SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

                   Generally, the order is changed in each epoch.

 .. tip::
-   ``batch`` training provides a stable training because this method uses all data at once so the training insensitive to the influence of a small noise in data like outlier or so.
+   ``batch`` training provides stable training because this method uses all data at once so the training is insensitive to the influence of a small noise in data like outlier or so.

-   However, ``batch`` needs very large memory space owing to this method needs all data is loaded on the memory at once.
+   However, ``batch`` needs very large memory space because this method needs all data to be loaded on the memory at once.
    And, the computational load is also increased.

-   ``online`` training provides fast learning and low memory usage, and can fit real time model update if you needs to update the model to fit the real time data like stock value.
+   ``online`` training provides fast learning and low memory usage, and can fit real time model update if you need to update the model to fit the real time data like stock value.

    However, ``online`` is sometimes not stable because this method uses only 1 data at 1 training so it sensitive to the influence of a small noise, and honestly speaking, ``online`` training is slowly comparing 1 data unit compute time with ``batch``.

    ``mini-batch`` is the mixed method of ``batch`` and ``online``.
-   This method uses mini-batch unit at 1 training, each 1 time, using randomly sampled dataset of user defined size(batch size).
+   This method uses a mini-batch unit at 1 training, each 1 time, using a randomly sampled dataset of user defined size(batch size).
    And the size is smaller than the original data size.

-   From this specifications, this method insensitive to the influence of a noise than ``online`` training and smaller than the data size than the ``batch`` training so this can reduce the memory usage.
+   From these specifications, this method insensitive to the influence of noises than ``online`` training and smaller than the data size than the ``batch`` training so this can reduce the memory usage.

-Currently, almost case uses ``mini-batch`` training so this time, we use ``mini-batch``.
+Currently, almost every case uses ``mini-batch`` training so this time, we use ``mini-batch``.

 .. _epoch: